pvdhoef/minimal-nx-angular-gradle-monorepo/docs/README.md

 }
 ```

+## The Nx Gradle plugin

-It also adds the plugin `id("dev.nx.gradle.project-graph") version("0.1.4")` to all Gradle projects but this has to
+The `nx generate @nx/gradle:init` command also adds the plugin `id("dev.nx.gradle.project-graph") version("0.1.4")`
-be edited a bit because the inserted code is not completely correct.
-It adds this plugin reference via a crude
+to all Gradle projects but this has to be edited a bit because the inserted code is not completely correct.
-find/replace method and it inserts an outdated `allprojects` in the main project.
+It adds this plugin reference via a crude find/replace method and it inserts an outdated `allprojects`
+in the main project.

-It is fixed by explicitly adding the Gradle Nx plugin in every `build.gradle.kts`.
+It can be fixed by explicitly adding the Gradle Nx plugin in every `build.gradle.kts`.

-Check this to run `gradle tasks` on all Gradle projects and verify that they have the following tasks now:
+Check this by running `gradle tasks` on all Gradle projects and verify that they have the following tasks now:
 ```sh
 Reporting tasks
 ---------------